jenstornell/eu-cookie-confirm/README.md

 In the [examples folder](examples) folder you can find complete examples.

+### `style-box.html`

 By default the dialog will appear at the bottom, but if you add the class `ecc-top` it will be placed at the top instead.

+### `style-no.html`

+No style and minimal html is added.
+It just shows two buttons.
+However it's still fully functional.
+You can use it as a starting point if you want to create something from scratch.

 ## Options